 Higher end trekking poles are likely to have a more ergonomic strap with a little padding for added comfort.

-Bottom line: A slightly wider strap with a slight amount of padding is a nice feature, but not a deal breaker.
+Bottom line: A slightly wider adjustable strap with a comfortable, ergonomic shape is a big plus, but not a deal breaker.

 I was on a climbing trip with some friends a few years ago and we were crossing a steep snowfield with heavy packs.
 I watched my friend Matt take an unexpected sleigh ride 200 feet down the mountain on his back after his trekking pole broke when he put his weight on it.
 The only thing that kept him from gaining warp speed and careening another 1000 feet to the bottom was a rock outcropping.